California State Polytechnic University, Pomona

 Tools and strengths I bring to a team.

-I like structured problem solving: define requirements, build a minimal prototype, test quickly, then iterate.
-I communicate clearly, document what I change, and keep projects organized.
+I like to keep things simple: figure out what's actually needed, build a quick prototype, test it early, and fix it from there.
+I try to communicate clearly, write down what I change, and keep my projects organized.

 Roles that built my operations, communication, and technical troubleshooting skills.